 Vienna's soaring centerpiece, this beloved cathedral enshrines the heart of the city—although when first built in the 12th century it stood outside the city walls.
 Vienna can thank a period of hard times for the Catholic Church for the cathedral's distinctive silhouette.
 Originally the structure was to have had matching 445-foot-high spires, a standard design of the era, but funds ran out, and the north tower to this day remains a happy reminder of what gloriously is not.
 The lack of symmetry creates an imbalance that makes the cathedral instantly identifiable from its profile alone.
 Like the Staatsoper and some other major buildings, it was very heavily damaged in World War II but reconstruction loans have been utilized to restore the cathedral's former beauty.
 Decades of pollution have blackened the exterior, which is being painstakingly cleaned using only brushes and water, so as not to destroy the façade with chemicals.

-parts of the walls and vaults were reconstructed.
+It's difficult now to tell what was original and what parts of the walls and vaults were reconstructed.
 No matter: its history-rich atmosphere is dear to all Viennese.
 That noted, St. Stephen's has a fierce presence that is blatantly un-Viennese.
 It's a stylistic jumble ranging from 13th-century Romanesque to 15th-century Gothic.
 Like the exterior, St. Stephen's interior lacks the soaring unity of Europe's greatest Gothic cathedrals, much of its decoration dating from the later baroque era.